Ma-i: Ma-i after the Yuan dynasty records

-Philippine historians of the middle and late 20th century widely believed Ma-i could be equated with "Mait", a place now located in Mindoro, because research by Fay Cooper Cole for the Field Museum in Chicago in 1912 discovered that the ancient name of Mindoro was Mait.
-Writing in 1984, Scott said that "there [was] no reason to doubt that Ma-i or "Ma-yit"- is Mindoro, for Mait was the old name of the island when the Spaniards arrived, and that name is still known to its hill tribes and Fishermen."

-This has been contested in contemporary scholarship, but textbooks containing this assumption are still widely in use.
+No mentions of the country of Ma-i have been found after 1349 (or 1339 depending on the source).
+However, historians generally believe that Ma-i continued to exist under a different name.

 Later events on the island of Mindoro

-If, even though it had disappeared from historical writings, Ma-i really was located in Mindoro and it continued to exist until 1500, some believe by it would have been affected by the raids conducted by the Sultanate of Brunei around the year 1498-99, which included a series of raids against the Kingdom of Taytay in Palawan and the island of Mindoro.
+If, even though it had disappeared from historical writings, Ma-i really was located in Mindoro and it continued to exist until 1500, some believe by it would have been affected by the raids conducted by the Sultanate of Brunei around the year 1498–99, which included a series of raids against Taytay in Palawan and the island of Mindoro.